Emily Hall Tremaine Foundation

 Join our Curator Mailing List

 The creation of this grant program was based on feedback from our field research.
-In 2024, two separate grant programs - Peer Networks and Innovation - were combined to make a single program - Curatorial Advancement Grants.
 These opportunities offer a degree of flexibility and open possibilities within the field of contemporary art curation within the United States.
-As we receive feedback, we intend on iterating and evolving these programs over the coming years to ensure they align with the needs of curators.

 Unified application - you select the focus of the request